Inches of Mercury (inHg) to PSI: A thorough look

 Understanding Pressure and its Measurement

 Before diving into the conversion, let's establish a clear understanding of pressure.
-Pressure is defined as the force applied perpendicularly to a surface per unit area.
+Even so, pressure is defined as the force applied perpendicularly to a surface per unit area.
 The SI unit for pressure is the Pascal (Pa), but many other units are used depending on the application.
 Inches of mercury (inHg) and pounds per square inch (psi) are two such units, predominantly used in the United States and other countries using the imperial system.

 -